petoem/myip/README.md

 # myip

-Tool to discover your public IP address
+Tool to discover your public IP address with STUN (Session Traversal Utilities for NAT)

 ## Install